vzhou842/victorzhou.com/content/posts/2019-11-08-sendy-recaptcha.md

 ![Spam signups to my Sendy email list](./media-link/sendy-recaptcha/spam.jpeg)

-Sendy treats these email addresses as **distinct**, but they're actually largely **duplicates** because of the [Gmail period trick](https://gmail.googleblog.com/2008/03/2-hidden-ways-to-get-more-from-your.html).
-That means these email addresses were getting all of my emails multiple times, which is an easy way for me to get reported for spam.
+Sendy sees these email addresses as **distinct**, but they're actually largely **duplicates** because of the [Gmail period trick](https://gmail.googleblog.com/2008/03/2-hidden-ways-to-get-more-from-your.html).
+That means these email addresses were getting all of my emails (including the double opt-in ones) multiple times, which is an easy way for me to get reported for spam.

 This incident finally spurred me to invest in protecting my email newsletter (_which I really should've done in the first place_).
 Luckily for me, Sendy comes with [reCAPTCHA v2](https://developers.google.com/recaptcha/docs/display) support built-in!
 I thought it'd be easy to setup, but for some reason I couldn't get it to work with [my custom subscribe form](/subscribe/?src=sendy-recaptcha-post), so I reached out to Sendy for help: